HumanBrainProject/controlledTerms_openMINDS/README.md

 For more information on openMINDS in general and the processing pipelines for the schema-templates please go to the main repository: https://github.com/HumanBrainProject/openMINDS

+The versions of the repository are organized in different branches and contain a predefined directory structure:

-## v1.0 (schema-templates)
+## schemas
-The controlledTerms v1.0 schemas are JSON-schema inspired schema-templates with a few custom template-properties (prefixed with `"_"`) which allow us to simplify their readability and increase their reusability.
+The controlledTerms schemas are JSON-schema inspired schema-templates with a few custom template-properties (prefixed with `"_"`) which allow us to simplify their readability and increase their reusability.

 Except for the schema-template-property (`"_type"`), the schema-template is identical across all controlled terms (cf. the "abstract" schema-template used for all controlled terms: